10 Facts About Luxury Meth Rehab

 Methamphetamine, or meth, is a commonly abused stimulant drug that elicits profound feelings of well-being and increased energy and attention.1 A popular street name for the drug is speed and it can be injected, smoked, taken orally, or snorted.
 When it is taken repeatedly in a short period of time in order to prevent coming down from the high, it is referred to as a “binge-and-crash” pattern of use.1 In 2014, nearly 570,000 people aged 12 and older abused meth.
 This number is equivalent to about 0.2% of the population and was similar to meth statistics from 2002 to 2013.2

-- Luxury meth rehabs offer extra amenities and activities you won’t find at a standard inpatient facility.
+- Luxury rehabs offer extra amenities and activities you won’t find at a standard inpatient facility.

-Every luxury rehab is different but many facilities will offer private bedrooms, gourmet meals, horseback riding, swimming, fitness centers, nutritional counseling, golfing, and access to nature.
+Every rehab program is different but many facilities will offer private bedrooms, gourmet meals, horseback riding, swimming, fitness centers, nutritional counseling, golfing, and access to nature.

 - They may offer holistic treatment approaches.